DevopParker/Github/readme.md

 - You can generate a token through GitHub to use as a password for the git remote set-url

-git push --set-upstream origin master git pull
+git push --set-upstream origin master git push

+- Running the --set-upstream command will allow you to just use 'git push' as an easier method to push your repository to GitHub

+git pull